TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * Being replaced with boomerangs (for a full Tinkers tool) or the new shuriken gadget (see the misc page)
 * *Longswords*
     * Were basically a reskin of the sword with minor stat changes that most people just used for the leap ability
-    * Leap returning as a slimesling variant
+    * Leap returning as a slime sling variant
 * *Longbows*
     * Were basically a reskin of the short bow with more expensive parts and slightly different stats
     * Cross bow is being declared the large version of the bow